-- 1 Click the Start button and click Control Panel. - 2 Under Pick a Category, click Performance and Maintenance. - Click System. - In the System Properties window, click the Hardware tab. - Click Device Manager - 6 Scroll down the list to see if any device has an exclamation point (a yellow circle with a [!]) on the device icon.
+- 1 Click the Start button and click Control Panel. - 2 Under Pick a Category, click Performance and Maintenance. - Click System.

+- 4 In the System Properties window, click the Hardware tab. - 5 Click Device Manager. - 6 Scroll down the list to see if any device has an exclamation point (a yellow circle with a [!]) on the device icon.

-If an exclamation point is next to the device name, you may need to reinstall the driver or install a new driver (see "Reinstalling Drivers and Utilities" on page 92).
+If an exclamation point is next to the device name, you may need to reinstall the driver or install a new driver.